tecunningham/tecunningham.github.io/_drafts/two-systems.md

     * the "recency effect" vs "confirmation bias"
     * "overweighting of low probabilities" vs "neglect of rare events"

-    Each of these biases is supported by a couple of examples from experiments, but the fact that contradictory biases exist implies that people are generalizing too much when they propose a bias.
+    Each of these biases is supported by a couple of examples from experiments, but the fact that contradictory biases exist implies that the theorists are generalizing too much when they propose a bias.
 And so I'm generally suspicious of broad generalizations about what types of biases people are subject to -- I think the truth is much messier and more context-specific.

-* **Collecting specimens.** The only uncontroversial facts in psychology of judgment are the collection of biases.
+* **Collecting specimens.** Some of the few uncontroversial facts in psychology of judgment are the collection of biases.
 Since the mid-19th century psychologists have been collecting examples of perceptual illusions; and since the mid-20th century they have been collecting examples of judgment mistakes.
+However the progress of theory has been very slow: there have generations of psychologists who've tried to understand what's going on, but progress has been exceptionally slow.

 ***